algotrade-research/InstiFund/README.md

 - The daily price and quantity of Vietnamese stocks are collected from Algotrade internship database using SQL queries.
 - The data is collected using the `src.crawler.stocks_crawler` module.
 - The data is stored in the `<DATA_PATH>/daily_data.csv` file.
 - By default, the data is collected from 2022-01-01 to 2025-01-31.
-You can change the time range by changing the `start_date` and `end_date` parameters in the `config/config.yaml` file.
+You can change the time range by changing the `start_date` and `end_date` parameters of `data_collection` in the `config/config.yaml` file.

 #### Stocks financial portfolio data
-- Financial information of the stocks
+- Financial information of the stocks is collected using Vnstock library, which use VCI data source to return financial information of the stocks.
+- The data is collected using the `src.crawler.stocks_crawler` module.
+- The data is stored in the `<DATA_PATH>/financial_data.csv` file.
+- The time range is the same as the daily price and quantity of Vietnamese stocks.

 ### Data Processing
+#### Extract VCBF open-end fund financial portfolio
+- The downloaded excel files are extracted to CSV files.
+The results are stored in `<DATA_PATH>/VCBF/extracted/` folder.
+- These CSV files are then merged into a single CSV file and stored in `<DATA_PATH>/VCBF/fund_portfolios.csv` file.

+#### Monthly scores preprocessing
+- To speed up backtest process, I preprocess the financial scores and institutional scores into a single CSV file named `<DATA_PATH>/monthly_scores.csv` file.
+- The preprocessing process is done using the `src.preprocess` module.
-- Step 3 of the Nine-Step
+- Details of the scores calculation are described in the Backtesting section below.

 ## Implementation
 - Briefly describe the implemetation.